All posts

 15 exit-address-family

+Once these configurations are applied, a hard reset of the BGP sessions is performed via the clear ip bgp * command.
+The bgp safe-ebgp-policy command is then enabled on both devices.
 Activating the security mechanism on both R1 and R2 does not result in any message exchange.
-This is because no session is in the Established state.
-The neighborship is now activated on both R1 and R2.
-For simplicity, the verification is performed only for the IPv4 Unicast address family.
+This is because no session has been established yet (note that the neighbor <remote-peer-IP> activate is missing from the configuration).
+The neighborship is then activated on both peers by enabling the neighbor under each address family (for simplicity, the verification is performed only for the IPv4 Unicast address family).
 Compared to the previous case, there is one notable difference, which could have been anticipated before performing the test.
-Once the BGP session reaches the two peers, no announcements are exchanged.
-The peers exchange only a single update message, formatted as follows.
+Once the BGP session is established between the two peers, no announcements are exchanged.
+The peers exchange only a single UPDATE message, which carries no prefix information.

-Since no announcements are exchanged, there are consequently no BGP ROUTE-REFRESH messages as observed in the previous section.
+Since no announcements are exchanged, there are consequently no BGP ROUTE-REFRESH messages as observed in the previous packet capture.
 The corresponding counters reflect this absence, all showing 0, as can be verified on R1.

 1R1#show ip bgp neighbors 172.25.2.2